Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 1.md

 component.
 If you need to change the mesh blob because you changed the mesh at runtime, you can add and enable the `NeedsBindingFlag` component.

-Bound meshes upload unique mesh data to the GPU and reference count usage.
+Bound meshes upload unique mesh data to the GPU and are reference counted.
 Visible bound mesh entities will also reserve GPU memory and update deforming material properties each frame during the culling loop.